denisakp/denisakp/README.md

 I'm **Denis Yaovi**,

-a Software Engineer driven by a passion for distributed systems and scalable, high-performance solutions.
-I specialize in leveraging open-source tools and cloud-native technologies to tackle challenges in data consistency, fault tolerance, and security.
+A Software Engineer driven by a passion for DevOps Philosophy, Cloud Native technologies, and distributed systems.
+I specialize in leveraging open-source tools to tackle challenges in data consistency, fault tolerance, and security.
 My goal?
 Crafting resilient software that scales effortlessly.

 ---